10 Tips to Simplify Holiday Entertainingposted by Andrea | 11/19/2014

 9. Have a cleaning kit ready.

 It’s almost inevitable that someone will spill something over the course of your party.
-And if you’re house is furnished in mostly white (like ours is) it’s probably a good idea to have some cleaning supplies easily accessible.
+And if your house is furnished in mostly white (like ours is) it’s probably a good idea to have some cleaning supplies easily accessible.

 I usually just keep a basket in our laundry room (which is right off the kitchen) filled with several rags, carpet cleaner, and upholstery spot treatment.
-When the situation arises, I simply pull out a rag and cleaner and clean up the spill — no frantically looking for my cleaning supplies!
+When the situation arises, I calmly pull out a rag and cleaner and clean up the spill — no frantically looking for my cleaning supplies!

 10. Don’t be a helicopter host.